 Chairman Davis commented that it is a self-created hardship.
 It is being used in a reasonable way today and what you want to do is take a conforming lot that happens to be big and make it a non-conforming lot because it does not have the proper frontage.
-She is struggling with that and does not understand how it can be reasonable.
+She is struggling with that and does not understand how it can be reasonable, especially with negative abutter testimony.